MadeByMike/madebymike/_posts/2014-9-10-understanding-flexbox.md

 <blockquote>Authors writing web pages should generally be served well by the individual property descriptions, and do not need to read this section unless they have a deep-seated urge to understand arcane details of CSS layout.</blockquote>

 While this is true, I believe that designers and developers will still want to understand some parts of the layout algorithm.
-In particular so that they can roughly estimate width or height of flex items and confidently assign flex values with excessive trial and error.
+In particular so that they can roughly estimate width or height of flex items and confidently assign flex values without excessive trial and error.

 ##How does it work?